vitaly-t/pg-promise/README.md

 ---

-This is 6.x branch of [pg-promise], temporarily distributed as a `pgp` package:
+This is 6.x branch of [pg-promise], currently in Beta, and to be installed as follows:

 ```
-$ npm install pgp
+$ npm install pg-promise@beta
 ```

-...until the day when it is ready to become the `master` branch that is.

 ---

-The only difference from the `master` branch is that it uses the latest version of [node-postgres], automatically creating and maintaining a separate pool for each database.
+It uses the latest version of [node-postgres], automatically creating and maintaining a separate pool for each database.

 See also: [Why the `master` branch is currently using node-postgres v5.1](https://github.com/vitaly-t/pg-promise/issues/206).